 The Governing body has given due consideration to the local education authority policy when formulating the curriculum.

-The core subjects of English, Mathematics, Science are taught alongside the Foundation subjects of Music, Art, Physical Education, History, Geography, Information Communication Technology and Design Technology and PHSE and Citizenship.
+The core subjects of English, Mathematics, Science are taught alongside the Foundation subjects of Music, Art, Physical Education, History, Geography, Computing and Design Technology and PSHE.
 In KS2 pupils are also taught a modern foreign language (French).
-Our RE teaching uses the current Wiltshire scheme of work.
+Our RE teaching uses Understanding Christianity and Discovery RE.